squireChuck/voz-da-gente/README.md

 3. Using your fav command prompt, start the app by nav'ing to the project's root folder and running `node app.js`

-4. Check http://localhost:3000/api/samplePhrase in your browser - if you get some json, you're all set!
+4. Check http://localhost:3000/voz/api/samplePhrase in your browser - if you get some json, you're all set!

+## Todo list:
+1. Troubleshoot words that have non-english chars, e.g. secretária, português.

+2. Lazy load the audio links to save on Forvo api calls, e.g. click button in order to load audio controls.

+3. Pretty up the app.

+4. forvoService.getForvoObjects() => remove that response parameter

 ## Goals: